Rosalln/MDA/NIFI_ELK_Task/README.md

 # NIFI + ELK Task

-Display in a map the emergency calls from the following API using NIFI and ELK:
+Display in a map the crimes registered from the following API using NIFI and ELK:

 https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9